rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   <br>

-  <b>Query Intent:</b> To get any five software editions and product names that are associated with those editions.<br>
+  <b>Query Intent:</b> To return any five software editions and product names that are associated with those editions.<br>
   You must query the software product and software edition nodes.<br>

     1. Use `MATCH` to select the software edtion node, and add node aliases to use in the `RETURN` clause.<br>